reapyr-dev/reapyr/README.md

 git clone --recurse-submodules https://github.com/reapyr-dev/reapyr.git
 ```

-Run a script that will Build raylib, bindings, and it copies stuff around so it works at runtime:
+Run ```setenv.sh``` first, as initializes lots of environment variables that Reapyr's toolset needs.
+Then run a script that will Build raylib, bindings, and it copies stuff around so it works at runtime:

 ```[bash]
 cd reapyr/src/modules/quickstart